Home / Coffee Knowledge / What does COVID-19 mean for coffee production? An update from Nicaragua

 • less erosion

-• drastically reduced weed growth, which could compete with the plants for food
+• drastically reduced weed growth, which could compete with plants for nutrients

-Canavalias are also powerful nitrogen fixers.
-They store nitrogen and slowly release it back into the soil.
-Especially in times when nitrogen-based fertilizers are difficult to obtain, Canavalias and other nitrogen fixers can provide some relief in times of need.
+Now, Canavalias are also strong nitrogen fixers.
+They store it and slowly release it back into the soil.
+Especially in times when it is difficult to get nitrogen-based fertilizers, Canavalias and other nitrogen fixers help a lot in an emergency.

 What now?

-Forecasting the coffee situation is difficult.
-Information is fragmented, and communication from the government is almost nonexistent.
+A prognosis for the coffee situation is difficult.
+Information is fragmented, and communication from the government is almost non-existent.

-• The coffee export of our coffees is not yet foreseeable – we cautiously expect the coffees to arrive in October
+• the coffee export of our coffees is not yet foreseeable – we are cautiously estimating the arrival of the coffees in October

 • which will lead to a smaller harvest next year